-These days, Jeep Wranglers seem to be the popular choice.
+These days, Jeep Wranglers seem to be the popular choice for motorhome towing.

 Most Jeep and Saturn vehicles can be towed without modifications, as well as various Chevy, Ford & Dodge cars, trucks & SUVs.
-Check with your dealer to verify tow-ability; it can be very costly to repair a vehicle that has been towed when it should not have been.
-Source
+Check with your dealer to verify tow-ability.
+It can be very costly to repair a vehicle that has been towed when it should not have been. –RVAccessory

-Cars That Can Be Towed 4 Wheels Down
+Cars That Can Be Flat Towed 4 Wheels Down

 - The Ford Towing Guide is helpful if you drive a Ford vehicle.
-(See also this Ford Towing Guide by Year.
-Select the year of your vehicle, then “Four Wheel Down Towing”.)
+(See also this Ford RV & Trailer Towing Guide.)

-- Towing World has a Dinghy Towing Guide which highlights the best vehicles for towing behind RVs.
+- Camping World has a Dinghy Towing Guide which highlights the best vehicles for towing behind RVs.

-Here are some great tips for towing four wheels down.
+Here are some great tips for flat towing four wheels down from Motorhome Magazine.

 According to REMCO, the towing experts: